BayAreaMetro/fast-trips-project/_posts/2015-03-01-contracting.md

 One innovative aspect of the application was FHWA's requirement for either a state DOT or MPO agency-lead as well as an explicit, executive-level commitment from the lead agency.
- This approach should facilitate a more efficint transfer of research into practice for two key reasons.
+ This approach should facilitate a more efficient transfer of research into practice for two key reasons.
 First, agency-led research should more directly relate the need to the product.
   FHWA is not procuring a service or product that they *think* an MPO wants; the MPO is doing so directly.
 This should lead to us solving a problem, rather than FHWA offering a